grimsteel/go-blog/posts/intro-to-go.md

 import "github.com/user/package"
 ```

 If you are making a command-line binary, your package must be called “main”.
-However, one of the first roadblocks I encountered with this involved naming the module “main” in go.mod.
+However, one of the first roadblocks I encountered with this involved naming the _module_ “main” in go.mod.
 Don’t do this\!
-Name it something else instead This can cause issues later on with testing.
-(Berger)
+Name it something else instead This can cause issues later on with testing[^learn].

 One common package in the standard library is “fmt”.
 This package allows you to print, among other things.

 The fmt library contains fmt.Println, fmt.Print, and fmt.Printf.
-These do the same things as their counterparts in languages like Java.
+These do the same things as their counterparts in languages like Java[^learn].

-I won’t cover making your own libraries in this guide, but the video “Learn GO Fast: Full Tutorial” covers it well if you’re interested.
+I won’t cover making your own libraries in this guide, but the video [“Learn GO Fast: Full Tutorial”](www.youtube.com/watch?v=8uiZC0l4Ajw) covers the concepts well if you’re interested.

 #### Structs and Pointers

 Public members accessible outside of the struct **must begin with an uppercase character**.
-This is unlike other languages which use a visibility keyword for this purpose.
+This is unlike other languages which use a visibility keyword for this purpose[^gist].

 Conceptually, structs in Go are identical to C structs.
 A struct is defined with the `struct` keyword.
-It can be named as a type by prepending the definition with `type TypeName`.
-(Will) (This actually applies to any custom type in Go \- think of it like a `typedef` from C++).
+It can be named as a type by prepending the definition with `type TypeName`[^gist].
+(This actually applies to any custom type in Go \- think of it like a `typedef` from C++).

 ```go
 type BlogArticle struct {